TypedDevs/bashunit/docs/getting-started.md

 With an intuitive API and documentation, it streamlines the process for developers to implement and manage tests.
 This is beneficial regardless of the project's size or intricacy in Bash.

-Thanks to **bashunit**, verifying and validating your Bash code has never been so easy and efficient.
+Thanks to **bashunit**, verifying and validating your Bash code has never been so easy.

 ## Installation